kevinYCKim33/twogle_react_client/README.md

 ### React/Front End

-Exit out of the api repo, and `cd` into the react-client-repo, then run:
+Exit out of the API repo, and `cd` into the react-client-repo, then run:

 ```
 npm install